mas-bandwidth/fps/001/README.md

 To build an FPS with a million players, we're first going to need a way to process player inputs at scale.

-It won't be possible to have all players simulated on one server, there's simply too much bandwidth and CPU cost.
+It won't be possible to have all players simulated on one server, there's simply too much bandwidth and CPU cost for a single machine.

-Let's create a new type of server.
+So let's create a new type of server.
 A "player server".
-Each player server handles player input processing and simulatior, each with n players connected to them.
+Each player server handles player input processing and simulation, each with n players connected to them.

 I expect 50k players can be simulated per player server, so for 1M players, let's assume we can probably have 20 player servers.